astronomer/airflow-guides/guides/airflow-executors-explained.md

 *   Cost and resource efficient
 *   Fault tolerant
 *   Task-level configurations
+*   No interruption to running tasks if a deploy is pushed

 **Cons:**

 *   Kubernetes familiarity as a potential barrier to entry
+*   An overhead of a few extra seconds per task for a pod to spin up

 **When you should use it**

 The Kubernetes Executor offers extraordinary capabilities.
 If you're familiar with Kubernetes and want to give it a shot, we'd highly recommend doing so to be at the forefront of the modern Apache Airflow configuration.

+> Note: If you have a high quantity of tasks that are intended to finish executing particularly quickly, the extra handful of seconds it takes for each individual Pod to spin up may or may not be prohibitive.

 ### Honorable Mention